Claims and payments FAQs

 We accept American Express, MasterCard and VISA.
 Just call 13 13 34.

-With BPAY, you can make your payments any time online or over the phone on 13 13 34.
+With BPAY, you can make your health insurance payments any time online or over the phone on 13 13 34.

 For procedures identified on your cover as 'minimum benefits', we'll pay the rate set out by the Commonwealth as the minimum shared room benefit, and benefits for government approved Prostheses List items, if applicable.